raushan728/Basic-Projects-of-C/README.md

   - The user inputs guesses until they find the correct number.
   - The program provides hints like "Too high" or "Too low".
   - The game ends when the user guesses correctly, displaying the number of attempts taken.
+  -
+ 🚀 Output Example.
+  - -----Number Guessing game-----
+  - Guess a number between 1 and 100:
+10
+Try a higher number!

+30
+Try a higher number!

+60
+Try a lower number!

+50
+Try a lower number!

+40
+Try a lower number!

+35
+Try a higher number!

+38
+Try a lower number!

+37
+Congratulations!
+You guessed the number in 8 attempts.

+Do you want to play again?
+(Press 'y' to continue, any other key to exit): y

+Guess a number between 1 and 100:
+45
+Try a higher number!

+70
+Try a lower number!

+55
+Try a lower number!

+50
+Try a lower number!

+48
+Congratulations!
+You guessed the number in 5 attempts.

+Do you want to play again?
+(Press 'y' to continue, any other key to exit): n
+Thank you for playing!

+---

 ### 4️⃣ Unit Converter